6284260/WHSTechNotes/journal.md

 | Sally    | Chocolate  |  Graduation |   $35.00    |
 | Michael  |  Vanilla | Farewell Party|    $37.00   |
 | Emma     |  Carrot  |Birthday|  $39.00     |
+# May 5, 2025
+The 100 men win only if they don't try to rush it.
+By stalling out the gorilla's stamina, the men will easily win once this threshold is met.
+The men can also go for weak points on the gorilla that are visible or exposed over the time of the engagement.
+Through the very long battle the men win, but if the men jump the gorilla all at once they lose, simple.
+Now this experiment would be responsible as it causes people to think about something counting many variables instead of random things.
+This shows that treands can cause people to think alongside each other for logical answers.
+This also shows that people can take inspriation from various media for comedic solutions that entertain but also allow others to place their own inputs on an idea.
+This shows that trends come from both logical solutions and entertaining solutions to problems, with entertainment bringing more attention and logic causing arguments.